Israel says Hezbollah crossed ‘red line’, strikes deep inside Lebanon

 Israel says it bombed Hezbollah sites deep inside Lebanon

-Israel says Hezbollah has crossed ‘red line’ after blaming the Lebanese group for Saturday’s deadly attack; Hezbollah denies the accusations.
+Israel says Hezbollah has crossed ‘red line’, blaming the Lebanese group for Saturday’s deadly attack; Hezbollah denies the accusations.

-The Israeli military says it launched air raids on areas across Lebanon as its political and military leaders discuss a response to a deadly attack on a football field in the occupied Golan Heights.
+The Israeli military says it carried out a series of strikes across Lebanon after blaming Hezbollah for Saturday’s deadly attack in the occupied Golan Heights, as its foreign ministry said the Lebanese group had crossed a “red line”, raising fears of regional escalation.

-The military said early on Sunday that its jets bombed weapons depots and infrastructure belonging to Hezbollah in Bekaa Valley in eastern Lebanon, in Shabriha and Burj el-Shemali near the southern city of Tyre, and the villages of Kafr Lila, Rab al-Thalathine, Khiam and Tayr Harfa.
+The Israeli military said on Sunday its jets bombed weapons depots and infrastructure belonging to Hezbollah in Bekaa Valley in eastern Lebanon, in Shabriha and Burj el-Shemali near the southern city of Tyre, and the villages of Kafr Lila or Kfar Kila, Rab el-Thalathine, Khiam and Tayr Harfa.

-Israel’s foreign ministry said on Sunday that Hezbollah had “crossed all red lines” after blaming the Lebanese group for a rocket strike that killed 12 people in the occupied Golan Heights.

 Israeli military says it hit Hezbollah site in central Lebanon